donmagz/ITPROJECT/README.md

-If u download this file put it on one folder then name the folder "itproject" thx.
+If u download this file put it in one folder then name the folder "itproject" in small letters thx.